petewanca/akaisore/README.md

 </ul>

 <h2>👩🏽‍💻 Further Development</h2>
-<p>With v1 completed as of ________, the intention is to continue adding features to Akaisore over time.
+<p>With v1 completed as of April 1, 2020, the intention is to continue adding features to Akaisore over time.
 If you have suggestions or would like to contribute, feel free to fork and create a PR or shoot me an email at the address listed above.
 The goal was to keep the inital release of Akaisore as lightweight as possible.
 With that, v1 is client-side only but I plan to continue expanding on this every few weeks/months.</p>
 <p>Here's a short list of items I'd like to add on next:</p>
 <ul>
     <li>Listing replies to comments as opposed to only top level comments.</li>
     <li>Pagination for additional post and comment results.</li>
     <li>Improved styling for nested parentheses, curly braces, methods and objects/values.</li>
+    <li>Adding a wait to comment loading to prevent from errors breaking the application. 🤣</li>
     <li>User authentication via OAuth to enable user sign-in for personalized Reddit experience.</li>
 </ul>
 <p>✌️ Arigatou gozaimasu!! ✌️ Thank you for visiting my page! 😁</p>